 Recent regulatory action

-In October 2024, the EPA issued Veolia with a Clean-Up Notice after some dams used to store leachate, or wastewater, generated from their landfill operations in Tarago were confirmed to be reaching storage capacity, increasing the risk of a potential offsite overflow event.
+This follows the EPA issuing Veolia with a Clean-Up Notice in October 2024 after some dams used to store leachate, or wastewater, generated from their landfill operations in Tarago were confirmed to be reaching storage capacity, increasing the risk of a potential offsite overflow event.

 - transport treated leachate offsite to a lawful facility